Code-Saturn/guide-repo/dbguide.md

  2. [Configure shizuku](https://shizuku.rikka.app/guide/setup/).
  3. Open aShell once Shizuku is configured.
  4. You should get a prompt asking for shizuku access, always allow. **If you missed it** go to the shizuku app and tap on `Authorized X apps` then authorize aShell manually.
- 5. Use [this](https://github.com/0x192/universal-android-debloater/wiki/FAQ#what-are-the-adb-commands-used-by-uad) from the [UAD wiki](https://github.com/0x192/universal-android-debloater/wiki) as a guide for the adb commands. **This should educate you on what command to use as per your need.**
+ 5. Use [this](https://github.com/0x192/universal-android-debloater/wiki/FAQ#what-are-the-adb-commands-used-by-uad) from the [UAD wiki](https://github.com/0x192/universal-android-debloater/wiki) as a guide for the adb commands. **This should educate you on what command to use as per your need**
+ 6. A guide on how to know what is safe to uninstall is given at the bottom of this page

 >[!NOTE]
 >Since aShell is adb shell you can just input your commands there on the top bar.